GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 Carol Matthau

-Carol Matthau, an actress and writer who married famously three times -- twice to author and playwright William Saroyan and once to actor Walter Matthau -- died Sunday of a brain aneurysm at her home in New York City.
+Carol Matthau, an actress and writer who marriage famously three times -- twice to author and playwright William Saroyan and once to actor Walter Matthau -- died Sunday of a brain aneurysm at her home in New York City.
 She was 78.

-She was married to the celebrated comic actor for 41 years until his death in 2000 at age 79.
+She was marriage to the celebrated comic actor for 41 years until his death in 2000 at age 79.
 Her first marriage to Saroyan, in 1943, lasted six years; her second, in 1951, lasted six months.

 She professed to be the inspiration behind Holly Golightly, the insouciant protagonist of Truman Capote's 1958 novella, "Breakfast at Tiffany's."